Spatial Statistical Framework

 For further information see paragraphs 59-61 of the Explanatory Notes.

 Looking for data for your region?
-The National Regional Profile (NRP) contains data snapshots for over 3,000 regions across Australia, with five years of data where it is available.
-The NRP uses a map interface to make it easier to find your region of interest.
+The National Regional Profile (NRP) contains data for over 3,000 regions across Australia, with five years of data where it is available.
+The NRP is available through the Data by Region navigator which uses a map interface to make it easier to find your region of interest.

 Local Government and ABS (cat. no. 1376.0)